Baltic Soul: A Lithuanian Journey Through Time

 Best Seasons

-May to September for best weather; December for Christmas markets
+Late May to September for best weather; June for white nights and festivals

 Ideal For